 When you’re thinking about exploring Sonoma Wine Country’s many wine tasting rooms, think about relaxation, entertainment, education, and safety.
 It’s easy, especially when you adventure out with a winery-savvy local guide and/or chauffeur.

 There’s no need to filter through many hundreds of wineries — your touring company can customize destinations that match your interests.
-You’ll have a blast, riding in a limo, on bikes, a Vespa, a horse drawn carriage, a hot air balloon, or even enjoying your own two feet on a walking tour.
+You’ll have a blast, riding in a limo, on bikes, a horse drawn carriage, a hot air balloon, or even enjoying your own two feet on a walking tour.

 You’ll learn more, too, since your driver or guide can answer questions about the sights you see, the wineries you visit, the wines that interest you, and many other points of interest.
 Tour companies also have special access to meeting winemakers, getting behind-the-scenes visits, and allowing you into wineries otherwise closed to the public.